medwards1771/guides/source/tutorial/routes-and-templates.md

 ```shell
 ember new super-rentals
 ```
+^^ What if you already have an Ember CLI app?
+What will show up in your terminal?

 Before we start building the three pages for our app, we are going to clear out the contents of the `app/templates/application.hbs` file